Gain Experience Teaching and Mentoring High School Students in the Visual Arts

-In the summer, Arts Mentors help support and guide the teen apprentices as well as co-teach art classes in the summer camps.
-Arts Mentors are the “eyes and ears in the field,” and help administer the program by identifying problems as they arise, submit daily updates, and document the program’s success.
-By providing guidance and support to the high school students, Arts Mentors serve as role models.
-Therefore, they are expected to be professional at all times and maintain high standards of personal conduct.
+Arts Mentors function as the “eyes and ears in the field,” and help administer the program by identifying any problems that might arise.
+They submit daily updates and document the program’s success.
+By providing guidance and support to high school TAP students, they serve as role models; therefore, they must be professional at all times and maintain high standards of personal conduct.

 - Creative and flexible